 “You are,” Luther said.
 “My fault.
 I should have told you to dress casually.
-We’re trying to avoid drawing attention.”
+We’re trying to avoid attention.”

-Shadow shot Finch another quick glance.
+Shadow shot another quick glance over his shoulder.

 Finch stared at Shadow’s back for a long moment before turning back to Luther, eyebrows lifting.
 “You can’t have children.
 You’re infertile.”